sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_12.md

 - If using Auto Scaling with multiple instances
 - Clicking Refresh shows different hostnames
 - This confirms load balancing across multiple servers

+>[!Note] Health Check "Grace Period"
+>When adding an ASG, if you don't set a "Health Check Grace Period" (e.g., 300 seconds), the ASG might kill your instance before Apache finishes installing, creating a loop of death.